 Typical reference electrodes include Ag/Ag+ RE (organic media), Ag/AgCl (aqueous media) and pseudo-RE (Pt, Au, Ag).

-None of the above mentioned electrodes is included in the reactor, so they need to be added to the quotation separately.
-For troubleshooting instruction see the redox.me blog post
+None of the above mentioned electrodes is included in the reactor, so they need to be added to the order separately.

 2 x lid